Nucleo Shields Multi-Board Design

 Relative Humidity/Temperature Sensor Schematic

-I was originally planning to use TE’s MS5611 (previously Measurement Specialties) pressure sensor, but for my application the precision/resolution is beyond what I need, and I couldn’t justify the price.
-Instead I’m using the MS5607 which is pin compatible, so I can switch to the other option if I want to go really over the top in the future.
+I was originally planning to use TE’s MS5611 (previously Measurement Specialties) pressure sensor, but for my application, the precision/resolution is beyond what I need, and I couldn’t justify the price.
+Instead, I’m using the MS5607 which is pin compatible, so I can switch to the other option if I want to go really over the top in the future.

 Pressure Sensor Schematic

-I also have a relatively small Newhaven Displays graphic LCD with white backlight on the board.
+I also have a relatively small Newhaven Displays graphic LCD with a white backlight on the board.
 This will allow me to get more creative with the display than a character LCD.
-I have a button on the board which I can press to enable the backlight, so it isn’t on all the time.
+I have a button on the board that I can press to enable the backlight, so it isn’t on all the time.
 The button could also be used to cycle through various displays as well if I want to program that feature in the future.